-All who treat anaphylaxis should be aware of the potential for confusion between anaphylaxis and a panic attack.
-Victims of previous anaphylaxis may be particularly prone to panic attacks if they think they have been re-exposed to the allergen that caused a previous problem.
-The sense of impending doom and breathlessness leading to hyperventilation are symptoms that resemble anaphylaxis in some ways.
-Whilst there is no hypotension, pallor, wheeze, or urticarial rash/swelling, there may sometimes be an erythematous rash associated with anxiety which adds to the diagnostic difficulty.
-A mild anaphylactic reaction which triggers panic causes diagnostic difficulty.
-Problems can also arise with vasovagal attacks after immunisation procedures, but the absence of rash, breathing difficulties, and swelling is a useful distinguishing feature as is the slow pulse of a vasovagal attack compared with the rapid pulse of an anaphylactic episode.
+There may be difficulty distinguishing between anaphylaxis and a panic attack.
+Patients with prior anaphylaxis may be prone to panic attacks if they think they have been re-exposed to the allergen that caused a previous reaction.
+The sense of impending doom and breathlessness leading to hyperventilation are symptoms that can resemble anaphylaxis.

+Sometimes, there may be flushing, or blotchy skin associated with anxiety adding to the diagnostic difficulty.

+Diagnostic difficulty may also occur with vasovagal attacks after immunisation or other procedures, but the absence of rash, breathing difficulties, and swelling are useful distinguishing features, as is the slow heart rate in a vasovagal attack (whereas anaphylaxis is usually associated with a tachycardia).
+Symptoms should resolve rapidly on lying flat.

+If rapid recovery does not happen, consider anaphylaxis as a cause.